Nokocchi/PokemonSpriteEditor3/README.md

 - - Writing and reading from the same canvas which is a security risk and required me to run Chrome in a special compatibility mode which has since been removed
 - - The whole main method was wrapped in some weird minified color library I found on stackoverflow and picked apart by myself and tried to reverse engineer
 - - I tried to use jQuery and URL modifications to navigate the sprite directories in order to avoid CORS issues, and this caused the whole page to reload every time you clicked on anything
+- - Only ran locally
 - - To date the most complete version, and it actually worked fairly well
 - 2019: Version 2.
 - - Done with university, officially a computer scientist, nice desktop computer, recently started a full stack development job..
 I can do better!!
 - - Wrote some horrible python scripts to generate a json file for all Pokemons, so I could use this to search and list Pokemons programatically.
 These python scripts had a lot of redundancy and overlap.
 But they actually worked quite well
 - - Realized that I could just upload the sprites to my repo so that I don't need a server!
-Jackpot, now I can putit on Github Pages!
+Jackpot, now I can put it on Github Pages!
-- - Borrowed someone's StackOverflow code for a search box and dropdown.
+- - Borrowed someone's StackOverflow code for a search box and dropdown
 - - Vanilla JS.
 But this time, the code actually looks a bit more reasonable
 - - Nobody needs to know about Version 1..
 I will publish this on GitHub as just "PokemonSpriteEditor".
 Because, surely, this will be the finaly version anyway and I will complete it this time
 - - https://nokocchi.github.io/PokemonSpriteEditor/